dbaelz/SummAIry/README.md

   - `--file FILE` argument to select file
   - `--text "a text"` argument to provide a text
   - `--question QUESTION` argument to select question (default `Summarize the following text:`)
+  - `--chunked` argument to chunk the input file/text based on (currently hardcoded) chunk size
 - List all available models with `--list-models`

 ## Example usage